EdgarQuinones/EdgarQuinones/README.md

 Hello!
 I am currently a Jr pursuing my bachelor's in Information Technology.
 My goal is to get a job in cybersecurity as that is what I enjoy doing most.
 Below you will see the various projects and competitions I have created and participated in.
 ### Projects
 - [Virtual Homelab](https://github.com/EdgarQuinones/Virtual-HomeLab): Virtual Homelab I am working by hosting multiple VMs on my desktop.
-- [Service Launcher](https://github.com/EdgarQuinones/OverTheWire-Launcher): A command-line only launcher I made for a CTF website using bash.
+- [OverTheWire Launcher](https://github.com/EdgarQuinones/OverTheWire-Launcher): A command-line only launcher I made for a CTF website using bash.
 ### Competitions
 - [NCAE Cyber Games](https://github.com/EdgarQuinones/NCAE-Red-vs-Blue-Competition/blob/main/README.md): Captain of 8 for a Red vs Blue Cyber Security Competition.
 ### Experience